Learning at Rushen Primary School

 At Rushen Primary School we aim to develop children’s learning dispositions (the 6Rs) to enable them to become effective learners.
 Each of these 6Rs has six statements which support each focus.
 One of these is the focus for our ‘Star of the Week’ assembly each week.

-To help develop these dispositions we encourage children to develop their ‘Learning Muscles’; tools we use to become effective learners.
+To help develop these dispositions we encourage children to develop their ‘Learning Muscles’; tools we use to become effective learners, now and in the future.
 All our children are encouraged to discuss them, understand them and make use of them when they are learning.

-A list of the learning muscles and what they mean, together with the 6Rs and their statements, are provided, along with information about assessment and how you might be able to help at home.
+A list of the learning muscles and what they mean, together with the 6Rs and their statements, are to be found on our website, along with information about assessment and how you might be able to help your child at home.

 The 6Rs and Learning Muscles, together with level guidance and end of year expectation information, are used to support a curriculum designed around children’s interests, essential knowledge and skills.
 Every child has different needs within this framework.
 The challenges and activities provided for your child aim to ensure that they make progress and develop at a pace which takes into account their prior knowledge and understanding.